al165/MarginaliaDemo/README.md

 - `PORT`: which port to listen on
 - `BASE_URL`: is the root path of the URL, e.g. the api to get a room will become `<your_domain.com><BASE_URL>/<roomId>`.
 Must begin with a `/`, and if it ends in '/' it will be stripped.
+- `UPLOADS_DIR`: the destination that uploaded images are saved to and served from.
+It will be created if it does not already exist.
+Note that there will also be a `tmp/` folder created in here that is used as a working directory when converting images.

 ## Todo

-- documentation
+- [ ] documentation
-- contribution guidelines
+- [ ] contribution guidelines
-- improve accessibility (shortcuts, screen-reader)
+- [ ] improve accessibility (shortcuts, screen-reader)
-- rotation
+- [ ] rotation
-- image annotation
+- [ ] image annotation
-- other embedded media
+- [ ] other embedded media
-- dithered images
+- [x] dithered images
-- Room settings
+- [ ] Room settings